Arthur Obel

-Arthur Obel (1948 or 1949 – 27 September 2025) was a Kenyan scientist who identified the first cases of Human Immunodeficiency Virus in Kenya and treated many AIDS patients.
+Arthur Obel (1948 or 1949 – 27 September 2025) was a Kenyan scientist, researcher and pharmacologist who served as Chief Scientist in the Office of the Presdient between 1995 to 1999 and previously Chief Research Officer of Kenya Medical Research Institute.His scientific work is credited with identification of the first cases of Human Immunodeficiency Virus in Kenya and claims of treatment of AIDS patients during the AIDS epidemic of the 1990's.
 He developed two medications, Kemron and Pearl Omega, to cure HIV/AIDS.
 It was later discovered that neither Kemron nor Pearl Omega were effective medications against the retrovirus.

-Education, career, and honoraries

-Education
+Early Life and Education

 Obel received his PhD in Therapeutics from the London University in 1978.
 He then received his M.D. in Clinical Medicine from the University of Nairobi in 1987.

 Career

 Obel was head of the Public Administration of the Kenya Institute of Administration in 1990.
 He also had the position of Chief Research Officer of the Kenya Medical Research Institute (KEMRI) from 1989 to 1991.
 Obel later became the Chief Scientist of the Office of the President of Kenya from 1995 to 1999.
 This high position in government allowed him to attain many funds for his research.
 Being in a respectable position also allowed him to have many close friends that were high ranking government officials, such as Philip Mbithi, the former Chief Secretary in the Office of the President of Kenya.